 HOUSING, INSURANCE, ESTIMATED COSTS, VISA

-For Automotive Engineering Summer students can enter Germany as a tourist and stay for 3 months without applying for a Student Residence Permit (Student Visa).
-I.e. if you arrive on May 23rd, you will have to leave Germany (and in consequence countries belonging to the European Union) by August 22nd.
+Automotive Engineering Summer students can enter Germany as a tourist and stay for 90 Days without applying for a Student Residence Permit (Student Visa).

 Virginia Polytechnic Institute and State University

 Global Education Office

 526 Prices Fork Road (0378)

 201 Talbert Hall

 Buffalo, New York 14260-1604